Coronavirus/COVID-19 Frequently Asked Questions For CSN F-1 Students

 Click a question to make the answer drop down.

-Is CSN accepting international students for the spring 2021 semester?
+Is CSN accepting international students for the summer and fall 2021 semesters?

-We are accepting applications for the spring 2021 semester.
+We are accepting applications for the summer and fall 2021 semesters.
 Please be sure to check the admission deadlines on our website.

 Since the situation with COVID-19 is continually changing, any updates to this information will be posted here.